Search This Blog

 As for the characters, Silence's innocence, his connection with nature and his empathy with all that lives makes him a moving and sympathetic protagonist, while his antithesis, Abel Mauvy is one of the most striking portrayals of human evil I've come across in comics.

-As a rule, the characterization is superb, with each character from the blind sorceress, to her rival, the villagers and others all being memorable in their rival.
+As a rule, the characterization is superb, with each character from the blind sorceress, to her rival, the villagers and others all being memorable in their roles.

 In conclusion, Silence is without a doubt a masterpiece.
 However, now that I think about it, its a bit strange that this is the only comic by Comès I've read, despite being aware of his other works for years.